 Patients who have an abdominoplasty may choose to stay overnight at a "recovery hotel" such as Halcyon Post-Op Suites.
-We recommend planning to take at least two weeks away from work after your surgery, as you will need to rest and recover during this time and will not be comfortable driving yourself to work or sitting upright in an office for several hours.
+We recommend taking at least two weeks away from work after your surgery, as you will need to rest and recover during this time and will not be comfortable driving yourself to work or sitting upright in an office for several hours.
 You will wear a compression garment to control swelling and promote blood flow for four to six weeks.
 There will be some swelling in the first month after tummy tuck surgery, but it should completely subside within three months.
 Scarring will fade and flatten over time with the most improvement occurring in the first three to six months post-op, though it can take up to two years for scars to settle into their final appearance.
 Dr. Fisher will recommend certain products including silicone sheeting that can help improve the appearance of surgical scarring.

 When Can I Resume Exercise After A Tummy Tuck?

 You can resume a very light exercise routine including walking and stretching after two weeks, light weights and low impact aerobics such as elliptical or swimming after four weeks, and yoga and abdominal crunches after eight weeks.

 Download Our Cosmetic Surgery Post-Operative Care Guides